jimu-gh/Kashi/README.md

 Kashi is a custom [BetterTouchTool](https://folivora.ai/) widget that displays the current song lyrics on the Macbook Pro's Touch Bar.

 Kashi currently works with [Spotify](https://www.spotify.com/us/download/other/) and [iTunes](https://www.apple.com/itunes/download/).
+Web-based player support is in the works.

 Kashi has three main functions:
 1. It gets the current song playing via AppleScript.